-The Math Center sends a special notification twice per year to make sure every math or statistics major is aware of their faculty advisor assignment, current GPAs, academic level, and other information pertinent to priority registration.
+The Math Center sends a special notification twice per year to make sure every one of our majors is aware of their faculty advisor assignment, current GPAs, academic level, and other information pertinent to priority registration.
 Watch for messages around the end of September and end of February.